 Protecting your skin against outdoor working conditions is of such importance.
-Spring has definatly arrived in the UK and the warmer temperatures will bring their dangers.
+Summer has definatly arrived in the UK and the warmer temperatures will bring their dangers.
 We all the love the sunny weather, but it is actually one of the biggest dangers facing anyone who works outside on a long-term basis.

 Despite all the other dangers of working on exterior construction sites, it is the sun that poses one of the biggest risks.
 UK employment law dictates that employees should be provided with – and wear – hard hats, high visibility jackets and toe-capped boots when working on sites for their own protection.
 However, there is little or nothing in the Health and Safety at Work Act of 1974 or the Personal Protective Equipment Act of 1992 about protection against the harmful rays of the sun.